Or, How to Love God and How not to Love God

 I want to challenge the reader to prove that the Scriptures declare the Trinity for themselves.
 Prove the Trinity without using any assumptions.
 Only use deductive logic using points declared in Scripture.
 You can’t just piece together some verses that look good and ignore a bunch of the other ones that say things like Jesus is inferior to the Father, and the Father is greater than the Son, etc. You must find the verses that say that Yahweh, Jesus Christ, and the Holy Spirit are three persons of the same God.
 It’s got to say all of that somewhere for you to say the Scripture declares it.
 Those statements are not there.

 While I have never wanted to be in a minority, I would rather stand with what God’s word says or against what it doesn’t say than just go along with the crowd.
-As a young boy, my mother said to me more than once, “don’t be a lemming.
+As a young boy, my mother said to me more than once, “Don’t be a lemming.
 According to some stories, lemmings are crazy little rodents who will all run off a cliff to their death following each other.”
 Life is full of things where people just follow the crowd, and sometimes it’s to their detriment.
-So I say to you, “don’t be a lemming.”
+So I say to you, “Don’t be a lemming.”

 Now the natural man doesn’t receive the things of God’s Spirit, for they are foolishness to him, and he can’t know them, because they are spiritually discerned.